timw-csi/vybe_takehome/README.md

 Hello Vybers,

-Thanks for the opportunity and I look forward to speaking with you about this assignment.
+Thanks for the opportunity and I look forward to speaking with you about this assignment :)

 ## Environment variables